The Warlords of Draenor Mage Guide

 Multiple sets of cloth armor are better than instance gear of the same level and more accessible even for a brand new 60, 70. or 85.
 All it takes is a high, if not maxed out, tailoring skill by the time you reach the appropriate level.
 Since tailoring doesn’t possess any specific synergies tradeskill wise, you can always grab mining or some other gathering profession to aid funding your primary crafting abilities.
 Enchanting will let you disenchant tailored items that you don’t want to try and sell or otherwise dispose of.
 You can then use or sell the Enchanting mats.

 Keep in mind that all the crafting skills are very expensive to level up.
 If you’re going to work on the expensive tailoring or brutally expensive Enchanting then you will need to have a pretty solid gold stash.
 If you don’t have that, then you may have to skip them, but drop Enchanting first.

 Another option is to spend some time farming appropriate materials.

 Other useful skills and min/maxing:

-- Alchemy will keep you in mana and healing potions, as well as all sorts of other potions, elixers, etc. You get about 30% more effect and an hour extgra duration from your flasks and elixirs.
-Alchemists can also create a pretty nice trinket which provides additional healing and mana from effects which restore those.
+- Alchemy will keep you in mana and healing potions, as well as all sorts of other potions, elixers, etc. Alchemists can also create a pretty nice trinket which provides additional healing and mana from effects which restore those.

-- Inscription has several “off-hand” items that are very nice, as well as staves and the high-end shoulder inscriptions.
-You’ll get 520 Int and 100 Crit.
+- Inscription has several “off-hand” items that are very nice, as well as staves and the high-end shoulder inscriptions, not to mention glyphs and fortune cards.

 - Engineering – Engineering enchants do not overwrite the Enchanting enchants.
 Engie gadgets suffer from the occasional “interesting” side-effects.
 Keep this in mind if you go with this skill.

-- Nitro Boosts have their crit bonus removed and are applied to your belt.
+- Nitro Boosts are applied to your belt.

 - First Aid is essential, keep it maxed at all times.